 At the show

 On the Wednesday, Thursday and Monday, there are three spectator viewing areas.
-The FRIAT grandstand, located in the middle of the showground, is open to those who have purchased FRIAT’s Mach 1, Mach 2 or Mach 3 packages.
+The FRIAT grandstand, located in the middle of the showground, is open only to those who have purchased FRIAT’s Mach 1, Mach 2 or Mach 3 packages.
 It offers an unmatched view of any rehearsals and departures, although arrivals tend to be less interesting from this position.

 For those who are not members of FRIAT, there are Park and View enclosures at each end of the runway.
-Given that operations at RAF Fairford typically use Runway 27, Park and View East is generally the more popular; arriving aircraft touch down right in front of the enclosure, while departing aircraft taxy directly towards it before turning onto the runway.
+Given that operations at RAF Fairford typically use Runway 27, Park and View East is the more popular enclosure; arriving aircraft touch down right in front of the enclosure, while departing aircraft taxy directly towards it before turning onto the runway.
 Park and View West is not advised for departures, as aircraft have generally climbed significently before reaching that end of the runway.

 However, Park and View West does offer some truly unique views of the arriving aircraft, which usually roll to the end of the runway before turning round within feet of the spectators.
 Some aircraft heading to the western parts of the static display will also taxy along the edge of the enclosure, sometimes with their wings overhanging the crowd.
 That, combined with its relaxed atmosphere and smaller crowd, meant West certainly won the affection of all our reviewers; Park and View East did not.